Lossless AI conversion

 • 1.
 From your DAW, bounce each track to 24-bit / 48 kHz WAV (keep 0.5s of silence on both ends as alignment marker).

 • 3.
-Upload vocal, drums, bass, and guitar/piano stems individually to PureMIDI to get four MIDI files.
+Upload vocal, guitar, piano, or bass stems individually to PureMIDI to get MIDI drafts.

 • 4.
-Create four MIDI tracks back in your DAW and import the four MIDI files at the same alignment point.
+Create matching MIDI tracks back in your DAW and import the MIDI files at the same alignment point.

 • 5.
 Apply light quantization (10–30% strength) to preserve human feel, then assign the synth instruments from your session.